Skip to main content

 Clause ordering and optionality

-• Optional: GROUP BY · WHERE · UNTIL · TIMESERIES · SEGMENT BY · VISUALIZE
+• Optional: GROUP BY · WHERE · UNTIL · TIMESERIES · SEGMENT BY · COMPARE TO · WITH · VISUALIZE

-The parser accepts flexible ordering of WHERE, GROUP BY, and SEGMENT BY clauses before SINCE.
-SEGMENT BY can also appear after SINCE or TIMESERIES for backwards compatibility.
+The parser accepts flexible ordering of WHERE, GROUP BY, and SEGMENT BY clauses before the time bound.
+SEGMENT BY can also appear after the time bound or TIMESERIES for backwards compatibility.
+Use either SINCE (with an optional UNTIL) or DURING to bound a query, but not both.
+DURING is a single-token shortcut for common ranges; SINCE/UNTIL gives you full control over the start and end.
 Minimal example

 FROM products